shriya-pandey08/shriya-pandey08/README.md

 </p>

 - 👯 I’m looking to collaborate on Various projects.
-- 💬 Ask me about Any Topic.
+- 💬 Focused and dedicated
 - 😄 Pronouns: She/her
 - 📫 How to reach me: 🤝